lvetech/ALT/README.md

 Python code which runs on a Raspberry Pi single-board computer having a Pi NoIR camera connected to it and implements the video frames capture and processing steps described above can be found [here](/code/simple-ALT-raw.py).
 Microsoft Kinect can be connectd to and its emitter controlled by the same Raspberry Pi single-board computer.

-The calculated sSAD values contain information about the respiration and/or heartbeats and/or other mechanical movements of a person observed by the Pi NoIR camera over the time period covered by the encoded video frames.
+The calculated sSAD values contain information about the respiration, heartbeats, and other movements of a person (e.g., movemens of arms, legs etc.) observed by the Pi NoIR camera over the time period covered by the encoded video frames.
 Numeric values representative of the respiration rate and/or heart rate of the person over that time period can be obtained, for example, by performing Fourier analysis [15] of the sSAD values.

 Note that the ‘baseline’ of the sSAD values can be in the range of hundreds of thousands while the heartbeats/respiration/other movements signal can have just several percent amplitude relative to the ‘baseline’ even when the “artificial light texture” is applied to a person's body.